 Early in July my family and I decided to go on a camping trip to Cathedral Rock National Park in NSW.
 We turned off Waterfall Way and began driving through a mixture of bushland and farmland.
-It was hard to hide our excitement as the silhouette of large boulders atop a mountain came into view.
+The large boulder silhouettes shaped the horizon making it hard to hide our excitement.

-We set up our camp site and began to make plans for the following day’s adventure.
+We set up our campsite at and began to make plans for the following day’s adventure.
 My sister and I decided on an early morning start to watch the sunrise from the top.
-The other boys opted for a sleep in.
+The other boys opted for a sleep-in.

-The day started early with a 4:30am wake up as the sound of my alarm cut through the cold morning air.
-We were camping in the Barokee Campground which lies in Cathedral Rock National Park, around a one hour hike from the top of the boulders of Cathedral Rock.
+The day started early with a 4:30 am wake up as the sound of my alarm cut through the cold morning air.
+We were camping in the Barokee Campground which lies in Cathedral Rock National Park, around an hour hike from the top of the boulders of Cathedral Rock.

 The Cathedral Rocks Track